 The Time Machine

-The Time Machine is the first and greatest modern portrayal of time-travel.
-It sees a Victorian scientist propel himself into the year 802,701 AD, when he is initially delighted to find that suffering has been replaced by beauty, contentment and peace.
-Entranced at first by the Eloi, an elfin species descended from humans, he soon realizes that they are simply remnants of a once-great culture - now weak and childishly afraid of the dark.
-They have every reason to be afraid: in deep tunnels beneath their paradise lurks another race - the sinister Morlocks.
+When a Victorian scientist propels himself into the year 802,701 AD, he is initially delighted to find that suffering has been replaced by beauty, contentment and peace.
+Entranced at first by the Eloi, an elfin species descended from man, he soon realises that this beautiful people are simply remnants of a once-great culture - now weak and childishly afraid of the dark.
+They have every reason to be afraid: in deep tunnels beneath their paradise lurks another race descended from humanity - the sinister Morlocks.
+And when the scientist's time machine vanishes, it becomes clear he must search these tunnels, if he is ever to return to his own era.

 H.G.
 Wells was a professional writer and journalist who published more than a hundred books, including pioneering science fiction novels, histories, essays and programmes for world regeneration.
 He was a founding member of numerous movements including Liberty and PEN International - the world's oldest human rights organization - and his Rights of Man laid the groundwork for the 1948 Universal Declaration of Human Rights.
 Wells' controversial and progressive views on equality and the shape of a truly developed nation remain directly relevant to our world today.
 He was, in Bertrand Russell's words, 'an important liberator of thought and action'.